 Chances are, you have probably never heard of the return of premium life insurance and for a good reason.
-Only a small fraction, around 2% to 3% of life insurance policies are return of premium that are sold annually.
-However, for some people they can provide a welcome benefit depending on the circumstances while for many others it may be detrimental financially.
+Only a small fraction, around 2% to 3% of life insurance policies are the return of premium that are sold annually.
+However, for some people, they can provide a welcome benefit depending on the circumstances while for many others it may be detrimental financially.

 How It Works

 This term life insurance may range from 1 year to 30 years, depending on the structure of the policy.
 The beneficiary will receive the stated benefits if you pass away during that term.
 The return of premium part means that you should outlive the term of the policy; you get the premiums you paid.

 Because you must pay considerably extra to get your premiums returned.
 In fact, the rates are so high that for many it does not make the best investment.
 In fact, you are better off taking the difference in savings and investing that in other sources.

 On the positive side, the policy pays out the same amount of benefits as standard term life insurance and works in every way like regular policies.

 - Premiums are returned